 Embrace a new mindset.
 Be prepared and open to positive and healthy attitude.
 Be prepared for different challenges, and accepting of new experiences.
 Go out and do something different or meet someone new.
 You just might find someone who will treat you with respect, love and change the direction of your life forever.

 4. Biggest Tip to Heal

 Healing your wounds is totally up to you.
 Take a risk for your health and make a clean break.
 It will make you more open and ready to enter into new healthy relationships and accept positive situations.
-At first you will feel very uncomfortable knowing that you are venturing into unfamiliar territory.
+At first, you will feel very uncomfortable knowing that you are venturing into unfamiliar territory.
 After time you will become more comfortable.